-As Ohio State’s Digital Humanities Librarian, I support the campus digital humanities network, consulting with faculty and graduate students on research and curricula, collaborating on projects, and coordinating learning opportunities for digital methods and tools.
+As Ohio State’s Digital Humanities Librarian, I support the campus digital humanities network, consulting with faculty and graduate students on research and curricula, collaborating on projects, teaching courses and workshops, and coordinating the campus DH community.
 I publish on DH librarianship practices and on the celebrated British Romantic writer Mary Robinson, and I apply digital humanities methods to textual scholarship in my research.

 Semi-retired after a career as librarian, researcher, library director and library school professor.
 Current research focuses on international and comparative librarianship, with an emphasis on research method and on the ethical and political economic aspects of international information relations.
 Recent publications on libraries in the political process, libraries and peace, and libraries in a post-truth environment.

 As Head of KU Leuven Libraries Artes, I am responsible for collections and services for the Arts and Humanities.
 As a member of the management team with primary responsibilities for research, I also contribute to the strategic development and operational management of KU Leuven Libraries as a whole.
 In this context, I particularly focus on scholarly communication, open science and digital scholarship.
 I was trained as a (Neo-)Latinist, focusing on Renaissance humanism in the Low Countries and England, the classical tradition, and the history of the book.
 Ever since I became a librarian my research and teaching have centered around the role of academic libraries in scholarly communication, open science and digital scholarship within the humanities.
 I am a strong believer in Fair Open Access and serve on the editorial board of the Open Library of Humanities and the Journal of Librarianship and Scholarly Communication.